Samy2908/Jenkins_CiCd_K8-s_Project/README.md

 ## Technologies Used

-* Jenkins: For automating the CI/CD pipeline, handling tasks such as building, testing, and deploying the application.
+* **Jenkins**: For automating the CI/CD pipeline, handling tasks such as building, testing, and deploying the application.

-* Maven: Used to automate the build process, manage dependencies, and execute unit tests.
+* **Maven**: Used to automate the build process, manage dependencies, and execute unit tests.

-* SonarQube: For performing static code analysis to ensure the code is free from bugs, vulnerabilities, and code smells.
+* **SonarQube**: For performing static code analysis to ensure the code is free from bugs, vulnerabilities, and code smells.

-* Trivy: A security scanner that checks Docker images for vulnerabilities before pushing them to a registry.
+* **Trivy**: A security scanner that checks Docker images for vulnerabilities before pushing them to a registry.

-* Nexus Repository: A repository manager used to store and version control Maven-generated artifacts and Docker images.
+* **Nexus Repository**: A repository manager used to store and version control Maven-generated artifacts and Docker images.

-* Docker: For containerizing the application, enabling it to run consistently across different environments.
+* **Docker**: For containerizing the application, enabling it to run consistently across different environments.

-* Kubernetes: Used to deploy, manage, and scale the Dockerized application in a cluster environment.
+* **Kubernetes**: Used to deploy, manage, and scale the Dockerized application in a cluster environment.

-* Prometheus: Provides real-time monitoring and alerting for application and infrastructure metrics.
+* **Prometheus**: Provides real-time monitoring and alerting for application and infrastructure metrics.

-* Grafana: Used for creating dashboards to visualize metrics from Prometheus and send alerts based on performance or health thresholds.
+* **Grafana**: Used for creating dashboards to visualize metrics from Prometheus and send alerts based on performance or health thresholds.

-* GitHub: Acts as the source code repository and triggers Jenkins when code is committed or pushed.
+* **GitHub**: Acts as the source code repository and triggers Jenkins when code is committed or pushed.

+## Project Demonstration

+1. Launching EC2 instances
+   - To set up a Kubernetes cluster, you need to launch three EC2 instances: one master and two slave nodes:
+     *